casper-ubereats/bdk/docs/fabric/EXAMPLE-EN.md

 ### Step 5：All Orgnew peers join Channel

-All Orgnew peers join the Application Channel named *test*.
+peer 0 in Orgnew join the Application Channel named *test*.
 Since joining the Application Channel is done on a per-peer basis, each peer needs to join individually.

 #### Peer0 joins the channel
 ```bash